 If you do get to go, wherever you go, your experience of skiing this winter will be different.
 Ski resorts will be subject to their own government's restrictions.
 Here’s a little of what to expect if you can make it to the slopes.
 Here at Snow we'll be monitoring the situation closely and updating this post regularly over the course of the season.

 Quarantine: What's the UK Doing?

-At the time of writing (20th January) travel to continental Europe is shut for all British holidaymakers, although some business travel is still allowed.
-The UK, for its part, is requiring travellers to present evidence of a negative Covid test before boarding their flight, and requiring them self-isolate for 10 days when returning from most European countries, although the isolation period can be cut if a second test is taken on day five, and the results are returned as negative.
+At the time of writing (22nd February) travel to continental Europe is shut for all British holidaymakers, although some business travel is still allowed to some destinations.
+The UK, for its part, is requiring travellers to present evidence of a negative Covid test before boarding their flight home, and requiring them self-isolate for 10 days when returning from most European countries.
+The isolation period can be cut if a second test is taken on day five, and the results are returned as negative.

 Unfortunately, the end of the Brexit transition period means UK is now treated as a third country by the EU when it comes to Covid restrictions.
 Unless individual countries decide otherwise, the default EU position will you'll only be able to travel for work, not to go on a ski holiday.
 However, this is subject to change as the situation improves.

 Best website for live information: All quarantine and entry/exit requirements are subject to change and you should check the up-to-date Foreign Office travel advice.

 Update 22/02/21: The French government has said that ski lifts will not open in February, as was hoped.
 According to government ministers, the public health situation remains too precarious.
 The assumption is now that it's unlikely lifts will open at all this winter.